wix-playground/stylable-components/specs/selectionlist.md

 | enabled | boolean | true | no | Whether an item is enabled for selection or not |
 | isOption | boolean | false | no | Whether an item is option title (optgroup).
 Option items are not selectable or traversable. |

+Apart from SelectionItems the default ItemRenderer will accept all children and just place them if not of type SelectionItem.

 ## Properties

 | Name | Type | Default | Required | Description |